Jeffrey-Hage/Delilahs_Cut/README.md

 As of now, Delilah's Cut is available for all Windows machines but has a requirement of Python being installed on the machine.
 To install python, go to python.org/downloads.

-To use the recommended .exe version, simply copy the "Delilahs's Cut siRNA Design" folder to wherever you would like on your machine.
-Within that folder is the .exe, and all you need to do is double-click to start the program.
+To use the recommended .exe version, simply download this github repository, and retain the "Delilahs's Cut siRNA Design" folder to wherever you would like on your machine.
+The "Unpackaged Delilah's Cut" folder and the readme are unnecessary and can be deleted.

+Within the "Delilah's cut siRNA Deisgn" folder is the .exe, and all you need to do is double-click to start the program.
 The folders adjacent to the .exe are used for file input and output.

 A video tutorial covering installation as well as usage can be found at this link: https://youtu.be/1NEDxi6y2q4